jamesquinlan/Intro-Database-SQL/lectures/datadesign.md

 __Normalization__ is the process of splitting a relation with more than one theme into a set of (related) relations each having only one theme.
 Normalization eliminates data redundancy (which causes storage and maintenance problems).
 Normalization must be applied in sequential order.
 There are 7 forms, but in practice typically only 3 are used.
 In some cases you __denormalize__ a data structure.
 We cover the first three.

 1. (1NF) All data is atomic (indivisible units).
 More specifically, rows contain data about one entity (e.g., products), no two rows hold identical data, and no repeated columns.
+Primary key is set and all attributes depend on primary key.

 2. (2NF) Split any partial depended data into separate table.
 For example, if customer table contained order information (as customers place orders), move order data to new table.
 To apply, data must already be in 1NF.